mantono/DuplicateSearcher/README.md

 # DuplicateSearcher
- Reduction of Duplicate Tickets in Issue Tracking Systems for Software Development
+ Identification of Duplicate Tickets in Issue Tracking Systems for Software Development